Mr-Lyson/Aimlabs_100K/docs/proposal.md

 ## AI Tool Usage
 We are going to use ***chatgpt*** for debugging our code or optimize the speed of our code if possible.

 We plan to use ***Gymnasium***, an API standard for reinforcement learning, as a basic API to connect our Aimlabs game.
+Meanwhile, Aimlabs has its own API we can use to extract the data for analysis purpose.
+Some online API tools are available for this game, too.